 Each dfdl:defineEscapeScheme has a required name attribute and a required dfdl:escapeScheme child element.

 The construct creates a named escape scheme definition.
 The value of the name attribute is of XML type NCName.
-The name will become a member of the schema's target namespace.
+The name becomes a member of the schema's target namespace.
 These names must be unique within the namespace among escape schemes.

 If multiple dfdl:defineEscapeScheme definitions have the same 'name' attribute, in the same namespace, then it is a Schema Definition Error.